parodos-dev/parodos-dev.github.io/documentation/latest/dev/guide.md

 Please note that `WORKFLOW_SERVICE_PATH` and `NOTIFICATION_SERVICE_PATH` are the `Ingress` paths defined in [ingress.yaml](https://github.com/parodos-dev/parodos/blob/main/hack/manifests/testing/ingress.yaml).
 They ensure that the integration tests communicate with the correct services.

+By combining the `integration-test` Maven profile with the `dev` Spring profile, developers can effectively test the workflow service in a realistic environment, validating its functionality and behavior in real-world scenarios.

 ##### Update the cluster